iamjoshgilman/Encryptopedia/03 - Content/03 - Email Spoofing, SPF and DKIM.md

 3. SPF acts as a first line of defense against email spoofing.
 4. Always ensure your domain's DNS settings are secure to maximize SPF's effectiveness.

 ___
+# How DKIM Works

+## DKIM (DomainKeys Identified Mail)

+- **Purpose**: Authenticates the identity of an email sender and ensures the integrity of the email content during transmission.
+## The DKIM Signing Process

+1. **Signing the Email**:
+   - The sending server signs the email using a private key.
+   - A hash is generated for the email header and a portion (or all) of the email body.

+2. **Header Inclusions**:
+   - **d**: Domain signing the message. (e.g., sans.org)
+   - **b**: Unique signature of the email, produced using the sending server's private key.
+   - **bh**: A hash of the email for validation.
+## The DKIM Verification Process

+1. **Email Arrival**:
+   - The email arrives at the recipient server.
+   - The server extracts headers for verification.

+2. **DNS Query for Public Key**:
+   - The recipient server queries DNS to obtain the public key to verify the signature.
+   - The domain key selector (specified in the DKIM header) allows multiple DKIM entries for a domain (e.g., SES, own mail server, O365).
+   - The query is made to `selector._domainkey.domain`.

+3. **Retrieve Public Key**:
+   - The DNS query returns a TXT record containing a 'p' value, which is the public key used for validation.

+4. **Validation**:
+   - Using the obtained public key, the recipient server validates the email's DKIM signature.
+   - Successful validation confirms the authenticity of the sender and the integrity of the email's content.
+## Points to Note:

+- **Out-of-band Verification**: The verification process occurs independently of the email transmission itself, adding an extra layer of security.

+- **Potential Vulnerabilities**:
+   - If an attacker compromises the sending server, they can manipulate DKIM values.
+   - If an attacker gains control over the domain's DNS, they can inject their own DKIM records.
+## Integrated Email Security:

+- **SPF + DKIM + DMARC**: Integrating DKIM with SPF and DMARC frameworks drastically reduces email spoofing risks, enhancing the overall email security ecosystem.

+🔑 **Key Takeaways**:
+1. DKIM uses cryptographic methods to validate the sender and email content.
+2. Verification involves retrieving the sender's public key from DNS and matching it with the email's signature.
+3. Proper DKIM configuration is crucial to prevent vulnerabilities.
+4. An integrated approach using SPF, DKIM, and DMARC offers robust protection against email spoofing.

+___